dmdeller/horizon-nigh-blog/_posts/2024/2024-09-19-respectful-software.md

 tags:
   - software development
 ---
 I’ve been thinking lately about software I enjoy using, as contrasted with software that seems like a struggle to use; and why that is.

-Here are some thoughts about what I like to see, and what I don’t like.
-(I wrote this rather quickly, so I may come back and revisit it after thinking about it some more.)
+One way to look at this is through the lens of **respect**: Did the developer of this software have my interests in mind?
+Is the software trying to help me?
+Or does the software treat me as resource that ultimately benefits someone else?
+Basically, do I feel that the software behaves in a way that is respectful to me?
+Here are some things I look for to try to answer these questions.

 ## Respectful software: